Which famous photographers shoot with Leica cameras?

 Not only since the impressive film "The Salt of the Earth" has locallocal Sebastião Salgado is one of the most famous photographers of our time.
 The Brazilian photographer impressively portrays people on all continents, always in black and white, always fascinating.
 Especially in his early work, Salgado worked with a Leica R6which he later replaced with a digital camera.

-After dealing with migratory flows in his work "Exodus" and witnessing much suffering and misery again and again, lost Sebastião Salgado lost the desire to work behind the camera for some time.
+After dealing with migratory flows in his work "Exodus" and witnessing much suffering and misery again and again, he lost Sebastião Salgado lost the desire to work behind the camera for some time.
 He found his way back to photography only through the search for untouched nature, the encounter and documentation of special, completely natural places.
 This is how his famous exhibition "Genesis" came into being.
 2014 also saw the release of the film "The Salt of the Earth", directed by Wim Wenders, which deals with the life and work of this great photographer.

 Furthermore works Sebastião Salgado on socially critical themes, dealing primarily with his native Brazil.
 In the last decade, for example, he has published two illustrated books depicting life and culture as well as their destruction in the Amazon region.